English cricket team in Australia in 1994–95: Second Test

-Third Test (1–5 January 1995)
+Third Test

 After his performance in the first two tests, Shane Warne's future was the subject of considerable speculation in the media.
 A Reuters report suggested that he was troubled by chronic shoulder troubles, but that if he could overcome them he would be the mainstay of Australia's bowling attack for a long time.
 The England skipper added to the Australian eulogies, describing Warne as "easily the best bowler on either side", though Pakistan's Saleem Malik was less effusive, noting that "I didn't have any trouble picking out his variations".

 For the Third Test, the home side were unchanged, while England replaced the injured Stewart with John Crawley and Gooch moved back to the top of the order.
 On the bowling front, DeFreitas was dropped again, making way for replacement Angus Fraser.
 England won the toss and elected to bat, and McDermott and Fleming once again made early inroads into the top order, reducing England to 20/3 in the first hour.
 Stubborn resistance from Atherton (88) and Crawley (72) added 174 for the fourth wicket.
 Four wickets fell at the end of the first day, however, leaving the tourists at 198/7 and with two new batsmen at the crease to ward off the new ball. during the next day's morning session, however, Gough scored up a quick half-century, and Malcolm hit 29 from 18 balls while Fraser battled made a dogged 27 and ended up being last man dismissed as the visitors batted into the afternoon session.
 McDermott's 5–101 from his 30 overs were bowled between visits to the dressing room to alleviate a bout of gastroenteritis.

 Australia's reply struggled.
 Initially curtailed on the second afternoon when rain brought an end to proceedings, the top order fell to Gough and Malcolm, slipping to 39/5 with only Taylor (49) holding out.
 Bevan and Healy both fell to Fraser and Gough returned to mop up the tail, and picked up Taylor and Fleming in consecutive deliveries to end the innings and return figures of 6–49.
 The hosts' 116 was just sufficient to avoid the follow-on, and for the Australian bowlers found England tough to dismiss.
 Atherton's second half-century of the match (67) added 104 with Hick, and Thorpe helped add a further 97, but controversy arose when the England skipper called for the declaration on 255/2 with Hick stuck on 98.
 Keith Fletcher defended the captain's decision, insisting that the Worcestershire batsman was well aware that a declaration was imminent and he had been given the word: "Graeme was told the declaration was coming very soon," Fletcher told the press conference that evening.
 "He knew.
 The game has to come before the individual.
 The context of the match must come first."
 Hick himself, who would never go on to make an Ashes century, had no comment to make on the matter.